This is yet another recipe to add to your healthy Thanksgiving recipes collection!

 Using a Kitchen-Aid or electric mixer, pour the coconut cream into the bowl.
 Once all of that is out, you can splash in a bit (up to 1 T) of the coconut water.
 Begin to mix on high with the mixer.
 After a couple of minutes of this – while still mixing – add in the sweetener.
 Do this for several more minutes until the topping is thick and creamy.

-Place in a sealed container and place it in the fridge for 30 minutes minimum.
-Voila!
-You have cool-whip you can eat.
+Place in a sealed container and place it in the fridge for 30 minutes minimum or in the freezer for faster cool-whipping.
+Now, you have cool-whip you can eat.
 You can keep it in the fridge after that.
 Keeps for up to 1 week.

 Be sure to bless your pie and offer up a prayer of gratitude for the day!